jaeseokbyun/MAFA/README.md

 ### Acknowledgement:
 Our code implementation is largely borrowed from [GRIT-VLP](https://github.com/jaeseokbyun/GRIT-VLP) since our method is mainly built upon it.
-We appreciate the original authors for sharing code.